Sapiosonic/Sapiosonic/README.md

 ## Hi, Welcome To My Github Repo!

-I'm Radamés, a Brazilian developer 🤓

 👋 Hello there!
+I'm Radamés, a Brazilian developer.

-I've been immersed in programming since 2019, and my journey began with Python - a language that still holds a special place in my heart.
+🤓 I've been immersed in programming since 2019, and my journey began with Python - a language that still holds a special place in my heart.

 💻 My interests lie at the intersection of web development and data analysis, where I'm constantly exploring new ways to leverage technology to solve real-world problems.